Bang-Yen Chen: Career

 and one of which by the American Mathematical Society.

-In 1989, Chen Bang-yen became an elected corresponding member of Academia Peloritana del Periconlanti, Italy.
+In 1989, Chen Bang-yen became an elected corresponding member of Accademia Peloritana dei Pericolanti, Italy.
 In 2008, Chen was presented with the first Geometry Prize from the Simon Stevin Institute for Geometry, Netherlands, for his seminal contributions to differential geometry.

 He was named as one of the top 15 famous Taiwanese scientists by the SCI Journal in 2022.
 Chen Bang-yen was awarded doctorates from the Science University of Tokyo (D.Sc.
 1981) and Ovidius University of Constanța (Dr.h.c.
 2025).

 On October 20–21, 2018, at the 1143rd Meeting of the American Mathematical Society held at Ann Arbor, Michigan, one of the Special Sessions was dedicated to Chen's 75th birthday.

 The volume 756 in the Contemporary Mathematics series, published by the American Mathematical Society, is dedicated to Chen Bang-yen, and it includes many contributions presented in the Ann Arbor event.
 The volume is edited by Joeri Van der Veken, Alfonso Carriazo, Ivko Dimitrić, Yun Myung Oh, Bogdan Suceavă, and Luc Vrancken.
-On July 15–16, 2024, the 9th European Congress of Mathematics held at Seville, Spain, includes in its program a mini symposium on Geometry of Submanifolds, celebrating Chen Bang-yen ’s 80th Anniversary.
+On July 15–16, 2024, the 9th European Congress of Mathematics held at Seville, Spain, includes in its program a mini symposium on Geometry of Submanifolds, celebrating Chen Bang-yen's 80th Anniversary.